WHAT IS OUR GOAL?

 Pilot Areas

-TERRASAFE is working in 5 pilot areas which represent the full range of major desertification types and also cover a wide range of land cover and management systems.
+TERRASAFE is working in five pilot areas which represent the full range of major desertification types and also cover a wide range of land cover and management systems.
 The principal desertification threats that the pilot areas cover are:

 Italy